About this post

 - Add them to yogurt or oatmeal for a healthy breakfast.

-- Use them as a garnish for cocktails or desserts.
+- Use them as a garnish for cocktails (Mulled Wine, anyone?)or desserts.

-- Blend them into smoothies or juices for extra nutrition.
+- Blend them into smoothies or juices for an extra boost of nutrition.

 How to Get Pomegranate Seeds Out Easily (Using a Bowl of Water)